Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Results

 \section{Results}

 Simplified models can provide valuable insight into the behavior of more complex molecular systems.
 A common approach involves reducing the dimensionality of the real system by focusing on the most relevant or active reaction coordinates.
 In this work, we study two illustrative low-dimensional models; the first is the hydrogen molecular ion in 1D and the second is the Shin-Metiu Hamiltonian model \cite{Shin1996}.
-Both systems must be solved following the guidelines in Section~\ref{sec:theory}, and they support solutions in BO form $\Psi^{\text{BO}}(x,R)$ and in BH form $\Psi^{\text{BH}}(x,R)$ in Eqs.~\eqref{eq:Born-Oppenheimer_wave_function} and \eqref{eq:Born-Huang_wave_function}.
+Both systems must be solved following the guidelines in Section~\ref{sec:theory}, and support solutions in BO form $\Psi^{\text{BO}}(x,R)$ and in BH form $\Psi^{\text{BH}}(x,R)$ in Eqs.~\eqref{eq:Born-Oppenheimer_wave_function} and \eqref{eq:Born-Huang_wave_function}, respectively.
+Electronic states in H$^+_2$ hardly show avoided crossings within the manifold of the lowest excited states of the same symmetry (Wigner-von Neumann non-crossing rule).
+However, it is worth noting that a series of extremely broad avoided crossings in H$^+_2$ among particular orbitals passed unnoticed for many years \cite{rost1989}, but this will be of no concern here, since we limit ourselves to the two lowest electronic states for simplicity.